Gravitational Radiation from hyperbolic encounters in the presence of dark matter

 However, this analysis paves the way for only so much that can be done in these contexts.
 In doing the above study, we have made a number of simplifications, the foremost being the PN order in which it is to be computed.
 We have neglected the higher-order Post-Newtonian effects for these systems.
 For the flux calculation, we have only used the leading order PN results.
 The shape of the halo, which is taken here to be spherically symmetric, also needs to be relaxed, but we leave that for future work.
 Furthermore, while computing the osculating elements, we have neglected the evolution of the dark matter density profile.
 We have used only the static profile.
 But in general, the dark matter density profile evolves over time which is captured through the phase space distribution function \cite{Coogan:2021uqv, Kavanagh:2020cfn}.
+Also, the dark matter profile mentioned may not remain same during the entire duration of binary motion and merger \cite{Phinney:2001di}.
+It will be interesting to find a way to setup our computation done in this paper and investigate the evolution of eccentricity for that case.
 We like to include this in our future analysis as this will help us to make contact with a more realistic scenario.
 Furthermore, generalizing the analysis to include spinning binaries in this halo is also an interesting avenue to pursue in the future.
 Also, throughout our study, we have only focused on NFW dark matter profile.
 Recently, there have been other interesting dark matter profiles \cite{Cardoso:2022whc}.